Bridgy Fed

 Wrap Protocol.load() to convert domains to homepage URLs.

-classmethod fetch(obj, gateway=False, check_backlink=False, authorship_fetch_mf2=True, metaformats=None, **kwargs)[source]
+classmethod fetch(obj, gateway=False, check_backlink=False, authorship_fetch_mf2=True, metaformats=None, csv=False, **kwargs)[source]

 Fetches a URL over HTTP and extracts its microformats2.